ssc-sp/datahub-docs/UserGuide/FSDH-FAQs.md

 5. What is an Azure storage account?
 There are two key types of storage accounts – these are enabled by SSC and access provided by the FSDH team:
-i.
-Azure Data Lake Storage (Gen2) - designed for big data analytics and provides Access Control Lists at the file and folder level ii.
+- i.
+Azure Data Lake Storage (Gen2) - designed for big data analytics and provides Access Control Lists at the file and folder level
+- ii.
 Azure Blob Storage - basic storage account - doesn't provide Access Control at the file and folder level but is required for compatibility in certain scenarios.

 6. Will I have issues using the FSDH with VPN?
 You may need to disconnect from your VPN to upload or download files.

 7. What if I need to more than the 5TB allocation or additional cloud credits?
 For the PoC we are trying to limit file sizes and stay within allocated budgets.
-However, if you feel you need more storage or credits, please open an issue with the FSDH Support Request Form and your request will be reviewed.
+However, if you feel you need more storage or credits, please open an issue with the [FSDH Support Request Form](  ) and your request will be reviewed.
-•	COST RECOVERY???

 8. What are the type of costs that my analytics project may incur?
 At high level, the costs for your project will depend on the following 3 factors: